How to Install ClamAV on Fedora

 Update System Packages

-Before installing ClamAV, run a quick update to ensure all packages are up-to-date to avoid conflicts during installation.
+Before installing ClamAV, update your system packages to ensure you have the latest versions and avoid potential conflicts during installation.

 sudo dnf upgrade --refresh